Best Panasonic TVs 2024: OLED, HDR, 4K, budget, premium

 The built-in speaker will be a godsend to some, but a pain to those looking to add their own soundbar.
 The MZ1500 misses out on the dedicated up- and side-firing drivers of the flagship MZ2000.
 But last year's swivel stand makes a welcome return – this makes it easy to place and angle the TV, as well as to access the rear ports.

-The MZ1500 has the same OLED EX panel as the LG C3, so it's in good company.
+The MZ1500 has the same OLED EX panel as the older LG C3, so it's in good company.
 But Panasonic has tuned and optimised it to boost the brightness and colour accuracy – hence the Master OLED Pro branding.
 This is all powered by the same HCX Pro AI processor as seen in the MZ2000 (below).

 Gamers will be pleased by the True Game Mode and Dolby Vision gaming support, but less so with the two HDMI 2.1 ports (LG's C3 has four).
-And while the app selection is good, it does have some holes – you only get Apple TV+ instead of the full Apple TV app, and there are no GeForce Now, Xbox or Steam Link.
+And while the app selection is good, it does have some holes – you only get Apple TV+ instead of the full Apple TV app, and there's no GeForce Now, Xbox or Steam Link.

 Filmmaker Mode provides a suitably accurate picture that's really authentic.
 Skin tones are warm, motion smooth and the picture is bursting with detail.
 That's the MZ1500 all over – it favours a subtle, authentic performance over the garish 'pop' of some rivals.